Understanding Tinnitus

 Treat Middle Ear Disease

-Curative if caught early
+Curative if early

 Stop Ototoxic Medications